OpenMined/PySyft/packages/syft/README.md

 ## 0.6.0 Release

-The current stable release is `0.6.0` which is available on:
+The current stable release is `0.6.0`

 ## Installation